rust-lang/keyword-generics-initiative/explainer/effect-generic-trait-declarations.md

 In Rust 1.34 we stabilized a new trait: `TryInto`.
 This was supposed to be the fallible version of the `Into` trait, containing a new associated type `Error`.
-However since Rust 1.0 we've also hadd the [`FromStr`](https://doc.rust-lang.org/std/str/trait.FromStr.html) trait, which *also* provides a fallible conversion, but has an associated type `Err`.
+However since Rust 1.0 we've also had the [`FromStr`](https://doc.rust-lang.org/std/str/trait.FromStr.html) trait, which *also* provides a fallible conversion, but has an associated type `Err`.
 This means that when writing a fallible conversion trait, it's unclear whether the